 06 of 12

-Temperatures are warm but the humidity in the eastern provinces is not yet at its peak, making weather conditions there quite comfortable.
+Temperatures are warm but the humidity in the eastern provinces is not yet at its peak, making weather conditions quite comfortable.
 Some of the bigger Canadian events and festivals take place in June, but most are scheduled for July and August.
 Prepare yourself for blackflies, which can make a camping or cottage vacation miserable; these critters are abundant in early summer in eastern Canada.

 07 of 12